 Blended finance improves our partner’s efficiency and the fund performance.
 Empowering our partners to grow sustainably by fostering wealth and job creation among their final beneficiaries is our ambition and desired impact.
 The specific objective of the TA Facility is to boost the operational, social and financial capacities of selected clients and support them in providing tailored products to targeted populations.
 Considering the environmental stakes of the Mediterranean region and the mission of CoopMed, the TA Facility will focus on MFIs showing a strong commitment in local development, particularly to rural areas.

 Since its inception, CoopMed has wanted to set up a technical assistance mechanism to support its future clients.
 Thanks to financial support from the Government of Luxembourg/EIB (European Investment Bank), the TA Facility is now active and CoopMed provides (since June 2017) advisory services to its investees.
-Based on the initial success, negotiations are currently being finalized with AfD (Agence Française de Développement) to increase the resources of the TA Facility in order to serve all CoopMed clients.
+Based on the initial success, CoopMed has received from the Agence Francaise de Developpement (AFD) to increase the resources of the TA Facility in order to serve all CooopMed clients.

 CoopMed is expected to raise up to EUR 1M over the next 3 years that will be used to provide technical assistance interventions for approximately 20 investees (MFIs, banks, financial intermediaries).